MicrosoftDocs/entra-docs/docs/identity-platform/scenario-web-app-call-api-app-configuration.md

 1. Add the [Microsoft.Identity.Web.DownstreamApi](https://www.nuget.org/packages/Microsoft.Identity.Web.DownstreamApi) NuGet package to your project.
 1. Add `.AddDownstreamApi()` after `.EnableTokenAcquisitionToCallDownstreamApi()` in the *Startup.cs* file. `.AddDownstreamApi()` has two arguments:
-   - The name of a service (api): you use this name in your controller actions to reference the corresponding configuration
+   - The name of a service (API): you use this name in your controller actions to reference the corresponding configuration
    - a configuration section representing the parameters used to call the downstream web API.

 Here's the code: